eag1ex/simplecachex/readme.md

 * `update(fileName, data)` : Update/ and return existing cache, in a new file with new timestamp
 * `load(fileName)` : Load latest (by timestamp) cache before if exists.

+- `data` : Data can be a string, array, or object
+- `fileName` : name cannot include any file extension, or underscore
 - `debug:Boolean` : You can enable debug to see any errors or warnings
 - `expire:Number`: Set your expire time, default is 1 hour.

 #### Cache
 * cache is being saved in `./cache` dir every new file is appended with timestamp, old files files depending on `expire` setting are being recycled.
 If you update your cache, it will be created in a new file together with new information, the old file will still exist - and will be recycled after expiry.
-Cache expiry is tested every time the app runs.
+Cache expiry is tested every time the app runs.  example full file path `bankData_cache_1569331380306.json`

 ###### Installation: